 Kenya Has Its Own Machu Picchu—the Lost Town of Gedi

 In the 13th century, a town in Kenya flourished with advanced city planning (including sewage and water systems) and prolific trade.
-But then its inhabitants vanished without a trace.
+Then its inhabitants vanished without a trace.

 The ruins of an ancient town deep in the Kenyan forest have befuddled archaeologists and historians for decades.
 There is virtually no written record of Gedi, but the artifacts and infrastructure ruins that remain prove it once hosted an advanced and prosperous civilization of around 2,500 people before it was mysteriously deserted in the 17th century.